joek295/dotfiles/readme.md

 A repository for configuration files.
-Unless noted otherwise, these are taken from Debian Linux (Squeeze or Wheezy).
+Unless noted otherwise, these are taken from Debian Linux.
 No guarantees are made that they will work on other Linux Distributions.

 What is here?
 =============